zeroincombenze/zerobug-test/midea/egg-info/description.rst

 This module has no specific function for End-user.

-The purpose of this test module is just validate the z0bug_odoo package.
+It is a just a Odoo module example baut tha main purpose of this module is to validate the z0bug_odoo package.

 The tests/test_midea file executes following unit tests: